Jogo do pau

-Jogo do pau (/pt/) is a Portuguese and Galician martial art which originated from Northern regions of Minho, Alto Douro, Trás-os-Montes, Pontevedra and Ourense, focusing on the use of a staff (small wooden pole) of fixed measures and characteristics.
+Jogo do pau (/pt/) is a Portuguese, Galician and Macanese martial art which originated from Northern regions of Minho, Alto Douro, Trás-os-Montes, Pontevedra and Ourense, focusing on the use of a staff (small wooden pole) of fixed measures and characteristics.
 Broadly defined as a Portuguese martial art of traditional folk origin, Jogo do Pau is a form of fencing with specific characteristics, where a stick (pau, Lat. etym:pālus), preferably made of wood, served as a weapon.

 It was used for self-defense and also to settle feuds and matters of honour between individuals, families, and villages.
 While popular in the northern mountains, it was little known elsewhere, and those who did practice it were taught by masters from the North of Portugal and Galicia.

 History

 Amid a conflict between nobles and liberals in the 1830's, the latter were forbidden from carrying or wearing swords to prevent duels or any other belligerent acts.
 In response, liberals embraced staff (bastão) combat, a practice that extended its influence across Portugal, reaching both the working and upper classes.
 Many Portuguese migrants skilled in these methods introduced this art to Brazil.

 The popularity of this martial art was partly due to the demeanor of the northern folk, who valued personal and family honor enough to kill.
 It was also due in no small part to the relative ease of obtaining a staff as well as the versatility of such a tool: a staff or stick was almost universally present, used as a support for the long daily walks, to help crossing rivers, used by shepherds to protect the cattle from wild animals, and so on.
 There are references to this martial art being used by the guerrillas against the troops of Napoleon that were occupying Lisbon during the Peninsular War.